nareha/origmai/README.md

-## welcome to project origmai. :metal:
+## welcome to project origmai :metal:

 started on november 14, 2020